addgene/openbio/docs/index.md

 ```
 workon openbio
 ```
-Run atk as follows to learn more:
+Run `atk` as follows to learn more:
 ```
 python atk.py --help
 ```
-This lists the tools that are available as subcommands and their parameters.
-The general pattern is:
+This lists the tools that are available as commands and their parameters.
+The general pattern to invoke a command is:
 ```
-python atk.py [subcommand]
+python atk.py [command]
 ```

 ## Commands